 Vineyards have thrived in Turkey, a land of grace, hospitality and commerce, for millennia.
+We're going to take you on the historical Thrace wine route, showing you the 6 top wineries in Turkey.
 What makes wines of Turkish Thrace interesting is its ancient history of viticulture and a number of myths surrounding the region.
-The region is known as the birthplace of Dionysus, the Thracian God associated with wine.
+The Thrace region is known as the birthplace of Dionysus, the Thracian God associated with wine.
 The region was also the source of wine for the Byzantine Empire.

 The Thrace region is shared by Turkey, Greece and Bulgaria.
-Turkey offers the greatest diversity in terms of geography and history.
-Although very small geographically, it bears a vast range of climates: Black Sea climate in the north, continental climate at the center, and Aegean climate in the south, creating an incredible advantage for viticulture, making it possible to cultivate a variety of wine grapes in such a tiny region.
+Turkey offers the greatest diversity in terms of geography and history, making it a great destination for your next wine holiday.
+Although very small geographically, it bears a vast range of climates: Black Sea climate in the north, continental climate at the centre, and Aegean climate in the south, creating an incredible advantage for viticulture, making it possible to cultivate a variety of wine grapes in such a tiny region.
 There’s no international grape variety which is not grown in this region, in addition to hundreds of indigenous grape varieties.

 Yet life is not easy for Turkey’s winemakers since the new government laws effectively preventing them from promoting wines locally.
 Hence, the international markets have become increasingly important for the wineries.
 Turkish wineries are now offered in some of the best restaurants in the world, and winemakers are offering vineyard and food experiences for tourists, which allows them to promote their wines without breaking the law.

 The Birth of Modern Day Wineries